 Marriage outside Ireland

-Marriages which take place outside the state are normally registered in the country where they are celebrated and are not registered in Ireland.
+Marriages which take place outside the state are normally registered in the country where they are celebrated.
 If you are marrying abroad, make sure that you meet all the legal requirements of the country in question.
 Ask the relevant embassy or religious authorities how to obtain a marriage certificate from that country.
 A marriage certificate in a foreign language is normally accepted for official purposes in Ireland if you have an official translation.

 Impediments to marriage